danfang/house-devs/README.md

 ## Challenge Areas

-We decided to create a decision-making process (profile building) that allows us to explore many different aveneues of issues outlined in the Hack Housing guidelines.
+We decided to create a decision-making process (profile building) that allows us to explore many different avenues of issues outlined in the Hack Housing [guidelines](http://www.zillow.com/wikipages/Hack-Housing-Empowering-Smarter-Decisions-Contest/).

 Specifically during the competition period, we pursued: